govindarajug/word-puzzle/README.md

 * You will be provided a grid of letters.
 * You need to find hidden words in the grid.
-* A point will added for each correct word.
+* You need to click done after every word.